KarlMoran/Home_Cooking_PP4/README.md

 <img width="1092" alt="Liked recipes" src="https://user-images.githubusercontent.com/92300013/180804810-21ef76bd-f42e-467e-9fe0-1e5959426cba.png">

 #

+##  Future Features
+- Down the lines you could start to add home made videos and tips on how to cook certian things.
+Giving User an insight on how you cook certain recipes.
+Whats the best way to cook something or learn how to cook a new ingredient.

+#

 ## Bugs and Issues
 - Favourite_recipes wasn't showing up your favourite recipes, had the code in wrong and had to change it, needed to leave a space after a line.